Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 Examples
 ^^^^^^^^

-Images Fig. Selecting control-point to Fig. Complete show a typical extrusion along the side of a surface.
+Images Fig. :ref:`fig-surface-edit-select-control` to Fig. :ref:`fig-surface-edit-select-complete`
+show a typical extrusion along the side of a surface.

-In Fig. Selecting control-point and :kbd:`Shift-R`, a border row of control points were highlighted by selecting a single control point, labeled "C", and then using the handy row select tool :kbd:`Shift-R` to select the rest of the control points.
+In Fig. :ref:`fig-surface-edit-select-control` and :kbd:`Shift-R`,
+a border row of control points were highlighted by selecting a single control point, labeled "C", and then using the handy row select tool :kbd:`Shift-R` to select the rest of the control points.

+.. _fig-surface-edit-select-control:

 .. figure:: /images/NurbsSurfaceSelectEdge.jpg
    :width: 500px